 Ignore non-urgent noises.
 Babies are noisy sleepers, complete with whimpering, crying, groaning, gurgling, and more.
 And while it’s so hard not to react to every little noise they make…for some sounds, ignoring is key.
 Your baby's airway is softer and narrower than yours, so your little one is more prone to loud breathing noises when snoozing.
 Plus, momentary cries and whimpers often occur when babies are transitioning from light sleep to deep sleep.
 When caregivers rush to react to every noise with an almost instantaneous pick-up, babies aren’t given the opportunity to settle back to sleep themselves.

 Tackle reflux this way.
 Helping a baby with acid reflux get to sleep starts well before bedtime.
 It’s important to feed your little one in an upright position, burp them often, and then keep them in a sitting position for 20 to 30 minutes afterward, if possible.
 (See how upright feeding paired with paced bottle feeding helps with babies’ acid reflux.)
 This way of feeding allows gravity to keep stomach contents where they should be.
-And if your baby is safely swaddled in SNOO, try elevating your baby’s head slightly with leg lifters, which offers a slight, safe incline.

 How to Get Your Baby to Sleep in SNOO